c-poteat/linux_server_setup/README.md

 ## Potential Adds / Changes

 Playbook to do the following:<br>
-Encrypt ssh keys using ansible vault<br>
-Copy ssh public key into github with encryption<br>
+Encrypt ssh keys (private and public key) using ansible vault<br> Copy ssh keys into github with encryption<br>
 Use playbook to decrypt ssh public key<br>
-transfer ssh public key to .ssh location on linux server<br>
+transfer ssh keys to .ssh location on linux server<br>
 change permissions for ssh key with chmod 600 ~/.ssh/id_rsa